fluent-beats/fluent-beats/README.md

 <img src="./docs/img/fluent-beats.jpg" style="max-width: 100%">

-This service is designed to provide ligthweight observability capababilities for microservices running as Docker containers.
+This service is designed to provide lightweight observability capababilities for microservices running as Docker containers.

 Its was designed to be deployed as a [Docker Swarm Global Service](https://docs.docker.com/engine/swarm/services/#replicated-or-global-services); or [AWS ECS equivalent](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html#service_scheduler_daemon); in order to receive any type of observability information from other services.